Frequently Asked Questions

 Are there any special hardware or software requirements for computers to run HURREVAC?

 HURREVAC is a web browser-based program and can be used on most computers or tablets that have a modern web browser such as Chrome, Firefox, or Edge.
-Note: HURREVAC does not work in Internet Explorer 11.
+HURREVAC does not work in Internet Explorer 11.
 HURREVAC has not yet been optimized for small screens such as smartphones, however you may still find some utility on those devices.

 How do I get the most recent version of HURREVAC?